peterthehan/discord-audit-log-bot/README.md

 > `clientMap` denotes the active clients the user is connected to.
 This displays in the log embed's footer.

-> `events` denotes the type of events that are logged.

 > `colors` are used to color code log embeds.

 > Message edits or deletions that occur in less time than the `editTimeThreshold` or `deleteTimeThreshold` (in seconds), respectively, will not be logged.